mentalmove/calendar/README.md

 but that is seen as negligible.

 The problem of the two presented sketches is obviously the iteration:
 The longer the time span, the more iterations have to be done.
-Even the second sketch seems to be unsuccessful, but just a little optimisation is missing.
+Therefore, the second sketch seems to be completely unsuccessful, but it is almost good.
+Just a little optimisation is missing.

 Firstly, iterations can be kept but have to be limited to an absolute maximum value.
 Secondly, developers tend to consider code with only a few case distinctions elegant